excellalabs/intro-to-functional-scala/README.md

 [Higher-order functions](https://docs.scala-lang.org/tour/higher-order-functions.html) - take other functions as parameters or return a function.  `map` is a common example.
 Functions passed as arguments are `callback functions`.

-[Currying](https://docs.scala-lang.org/tour/multiple-parameter-lists.html) - when a method is called with a fewer number of paramter lists than it defined, yielding a fucnction taking the missing parameter lists as its arguments
+[Currying](https://docs.scala-lang.org/tour/multiple-parameter-lists.html) - when a method is called with a fewer number of parameter lists than it defined, yielding a function taking the missing parameter lists as its arguments

 [Case classes](https://docs.scala-lang.org/tour/case-classes.html) - like regular classes that have an apply method by default that takes care of object construction, and are compared by structure, not reference.
+They are good for modeling immutable data.
+They are declared with the `case class` keywork, new is not used, and parameter(s) are passed.

 [Pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html) - a mechanism for checking a value against a pattern.
 A match can deconstruct the value into parts.
 More powerful than `switch` and can be used in place of if/else's.